Study > Welcome

 Modules and seminar topics

 Here is a summary of the topics which will be included in each module.
 Some of these are core modules, and other modules are optional depending on the course you are taking.
+We also have other optional modules from within the Faculty of Arts & Humanities for you to choose from.
 Please refer to the MA Digital Culture or MA Cultural Data prospectus to find out which modules are relevant to you.

 Introduction to Digital Culture